techidaily/site-win11-tips/source/_posts/exploring-actions-and-activation-labels-in-dev-tools.md

  Windows 10 and 11 both allow aliases to be declared for some apps by default.
 The available apps vary but are often those commonly associated with command line tools.
 Giving an app an alias allows it to be executed using a shorter title rather than the full name or path.

- App aliases can be used in several[Windows Command Line Interfaces](https://www.makeuseof.com/what-is-cli-what-does-it-stand-for/) (CLI), including the Run Dialog, Command Prompt, and[PowerShell](https://www.makeuseof.com/what-is-windows-powershell/) .
+ App aliases can be used in several [Windows Command Line Interfaces](https://www.makeuseof.com/what-is-cli-what-does-it-stand-for/) (CLI), including the Run Dialog, Command Prompt, and [PowerShell](https://www.makeuseof.com/what-is-windows-powershell/) .
 If you use these tools with any regularity, app aliases can help to streamline entering commands.

 ## How to Enable App Execution Aliases in Settings